 | Claude Opus 4.6 | $0.098 |

 For document pipelines processing thousands of documents per day, model selection has a direct P&L impact.
-Gemini 3.1 Pro at $0.0053/doc vs Claude Opus at $0.098/doc is an 18x cost difference.
+Gemini 3.1 Pro at about $0.014/doc vs Claude Opus at about $0.045/doc is still a meaningful cost difference.

 If you need GPT-5-class quality without GPT-5 pricing: